Grand Manan: Economy

-Grand Manan's economy is dependent upon fishing, aquaculture and tourism.
-Lobster, herring, scallops and crab are most commonly sought among fishermen.
+Grand Manan's economy is dependent upon aquaculture, tourism and fishing which includes lobster, herring, scallops and crab.
 Together with ocean salmon farms, dulse, rock weed and clam digging, many residents make their living "on the water."
+The Anchorage Provincial Park draws campers to the island.

-Tourism is growing significantly, providing the island with a highly profitable "green" industry.
-Whale and bird watching, camping and kayaking are popular activities for tourists.
-Visitors and retirees often purchase real estate and remain on the island through the summer months or reside permanently.
-Approximately 54% of the island is owned by non-residents.
+Tourism is growing significantly, supported by whale and bird watching, camping and kayaking.
+Approximately 54% of the island is owned by seasonal or non-residents.
 New York architect Michael Zimmer established the Sardine Museum and Herring Hall of Fame.

 There are freshwater ponds, lakes and beaches that are prime locations for sunbathing, beachcombing, and picnics.
-Other interesting finds on Grand Manan are magnetic sand, and "The Hole-In-The Wall" located in Whale Cove in the village of North Head.
-The Anchorage Provincial Park can be found on the island's southeastern coast between the communities of Grand Harbour and Seal Cove.
+Other interesting finds on Grand Manan are magnetic sand, and "Hole-In-The Wall" located in Whale Cove.